shakeszka/ICDS_final_project/README.md

 This project, Monogram, features a comprehensive chat system (like Telegram and WhatsApp), equipped with a full range of messaging functionalities, along with some unique additions.

 Monogram's extensions also feature a graphical user interface (GUI), public key encryption, a snake game.
 Also, if you like the project, you can use the script for two-player Tic-Tac-Toe game included in this repository to integrate it to the existing GUI.
 Good luck!

+The presentation for the project is attached in this repository.
+The video of the presentation -> https://youtu.be/M0HvUOrGyHo?si=TrThJIhDS7Wmxrlm